Seuthes III: Life

 The origins of Seuthes III remain unclear.
 His historical importance has invited speculation he was closely related to his most important predecessors, for example as a putative son of Cersobleptes and brother of Alexander's commander Sitalces, although neither Seuthes nor Sitalces figure among Cersobleptes' known sons, or as a brother of Cersobleptes and son of Cotys I. Another hypothesis identifies the future Seuthes III with Cersobleptes' deputy (hyparkhos) Seuthes and posits that he was a close relative and descendant of the earlier king Seuthes I.

-The attestation of Rheboulas, brother of Cotys and son of Seuthes, in an Athenian decree from 330 BC is also sometimes connected to Seuthes III, with Reboulas and Cotys identified as sons of an early marriage (they are not among the fours sons of Seuthes III and Berenice attested at the end of his reign).
+The attestation of Rheboulas, brother of Cotys and son of Seuthes, in an Athenian decree from 330 BC is also sometimes connected to Seuthes III, with Reboulas and Cotys identified as sons of an early marriage (they are not among the four sons of Seuthes III and Berenice attested at the end of his reign).
 The inscription, however, predates the first secure attestation of Seuthes III by some seven years, and various scholars have proposed Seuthes I, Seuthes II, and even a non-reigning Seuthes as the father of Cotys and Rheboulas.
 Historical, cultic, geographical, and numismatic considerations have led to the proposal that Seuthes III was a son (or near kinsman) of Cersobleptes' rival Teres III, and thus a representative of a "junior" line of the Odrysian royal dynasty.

 If Seuthes III was already ruling in the 330s BC, he does not seem to have taken part in the revolt of the Macedonian governor Memnon against the regent Antipater in 331 BC.
 Seuthes revolted against Macedon in about 325 BC, after Alexander's governor Zopyrion was killed in battle against the Getae.
 After Alexander died in 323 BC he continued in opposition to the new governor Lysimachus, mustering a force of some 8,000 cavalry and 20,000 infantry in 322 BC.
 They fought each other to a draw and each withdrew from battle.

-Ultimately Seuthes appears to have acknowledged the overarching authority of Lysimachus, eventually one of Alexander's successor kings.
+Ultimately, Seuthes appears to have acknowledged the overarching authority of Lysimachus, eventually one of Alexander's successor kings.
 Perhaps around 320 BC, Seuthes III established his residence at Seuthopolis (near Kazanlăk in Bulgaria), which he built and named after himself, in imitation of the Macedonian kings Philip and Alexander.
-In 313 BC Seuthes III supported the revolt of Callatis (Mangalia in Romania) against Lysimachus, by allying with other towns and tribes and occupying the passes of Mount Haemus.
+In 313 BC, Seuthes III supported the revolt of Callatis (Mangalia in Romania) against Lysimachus, by allying with other towns and tribes and occupying the passes of Mount Haemus.
 The allies were defeated by Lysimachus, but he was forced to abandon the siege of Callatis to repel the attack of Antigonus I's commander Pausanias, sent to the aid of Callatis and its allies.
 Despite his defeat at the hands of Lysimachus, Seuthes III appears to have preserved his autonomy and disappears from the narrative sources.
 It would appear that he settled for peace with Lysimachus, who finally subdued Callatis in 310 BC.